RoboSats/robosats/docs/_pages/contribute/01-development.md

 - **Matrix:** [RoboSats Development Group](https://matrix.to/#/#robosats:matrix.org).
 Main developer communication group chat where open and technical discussions about development takes place.
 Discussion about code changes happens in GitHub issues and pull requests (PRs).

+- **Twitter:** [RoboSats](https://twitter.com/RoboSats).
+Announces project updates, shares tips and tricks of using RoboSats, and discusses other privacy-related topics.
+Feel free to ask questions and to share your experience using RoboSats!
+The psuedonymous "Robotoshi" character, a privacy-loving and sometimes sassy robot, runs the RoboSats Twitter and tries his best to answer questions!
+Keep in mind that the aforementioned public Simplex group chat may be more effective in seeking technical help and users seeking dispute help will be directed to the SimpleX chat.

 ## Contributor Workflow

 All RoboSats contributors submit changes via pull requests.
 The workflow is as follows: